 In our ancient mythology, the mint herb was devoted to Demeter, the Goddess of harvesting.
 Interestingly, her daughter, Persephone loved it too.
 A myth says that mint was created by the transformation of a Nymph named Minthê.
 She was favoured by Persephone’s husband Hades (God of the underworld).
 In resentment and passion, Demeter (Persephone’s mother) turned Minthê into a mint plant.

 Strabo, Geography 8.
 3. 14 (trans.
 Jones) (Greek geographer C1st B.C. to C1st A.D.) :

 “Near Pylos, towards the east, is a mountain named after Minthe, who, according to myth, became the concubine of Haides, was trampled under foot by Kore (Core) [Persephone], and was transformed into garden-mint, the plant which some call hedyosmos.
 Furthermore, near the mountain is a precinct sacred to Haides.”

 Mint was traditionally used to treat gastrointestinal issues, body odour, bad breath, and insomnia in Ancient Greece.
-Today, it is additionally used for treating bronchitis, headaches, fever, cold, and muscle pain.
-In Ancient Athens, the city where I grew up, it was customary to fragrance separate parts of the body with different herbs.
+Today, it is used for treating bronchitis, headaches, fever, cold, and muscle pain.
+In Ancient Athens, it was customary to fragrance separate body parts with different herbs.
 The mint was the fragrance usually applied on the arms.
 Since the Romans were the ones to spread Greek culture all around Europe, it was introduced to England by them!
 Mint was mentioned by John Gardiner around 1440 as ‘myntys’.
 Turner, who was acknowledged as the Father of British Botany, believed it was good for ‘ye stomach’ and said it was pleasant in sauces.

 Keto brownies with mint